-James Bartholomew was appointed senior vice president, Chamberlain University and Institutional Shared Services in 2021.
+James Bartholomew was appointed senior vice president, Chamberlain University and Institutional Support Services in 2021.

 In his role, James is responsible for the strategy, operations and growth of Chamberlain.
 In addition, he leads Adtalem’s shared services group responsible for driving operational excellence across Adtalem’s higher education institutions.